What a Beautiful Morning

 how this can help when they are anxious, scared, or mad.

 - Home discussion: Talk about the home or planned routine you already have established.
 Explain to your child that having a plan each day not only helps everyone get things done but it helps take away confusion.
-You can point out that people with Alzheimer’s disease also do better when they have routines and know what to expect each day.
+You can point out that people with Alzheimer’s dementia also do better when they have routines and know what to expect each day.

 Other Tools and Resources